-How to make homemade falafel:
+How to make this falafel recipe:

 Once you’ve soaked and softened your chickpeas, you’ll process them with the other ingredients in the food processor.

-- To cook, add at least an inch of oil to skillet and heat to 375° F. Carefully drop formed falafel ball into the oil.
+- Fry: To cook falafel, add at least an inch of oil to skillet and heat to 375° F. Carefully drop formed falafel ball into the oil.
 I prefer to cook just a few at a time so that the oil temperature can remain steady.
 Cook until they turn golden brown, flipping once (about 5 minutes total).
 Be sure the oil is at the correct temperature before adding the next batch.
 Transfer cooked falafel to a paper towel lined plate to drain.